SciLaD: A Large-Scale, Transparent, Reproducible Dataset for Natural Scientific Language Processing: Acknowledgments

 \section{Acknowledgments}

 The data collection was provided by James Howison and Patrice Lopez in the scope of the SoftCite project\footnote{\url{https://github.com/softcite}}, aiming to create a large dataset of ML-identified mentions of software~\cite{howison_2025_15149379}.
-The harvesting pipeline was ran through the JetStream 2 program at Indiana University\footnote{\url{https://jetstream-cloud.org/}} ran through allocation CIS220172 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.
-The author acknowledge also the Texas Advanced Computing Center (TACC)\footnote{\url{http://www.tacc.utexas.edu}} at The University of Texas at Austin for providing computational resources that have contributed to the creation and processing of this research dataset.
+The harvesting pipeline was run through the JetStream 2 program at Indiana University\footnote{\url{https://jetstream-cloud.org/}} ran through allocation CIS220172 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.
+The authors also acknowledge the Texas Advanced Computing Center (TACC)\footnote{\url{http://www.tacc.utexas.edu}} at The University of Texas at Austin for providing computational resources that have contributed to the creation and processing of this research dataset.

 This work was supported by the consortium NFDI for Data Science and Artificial Intelligence (NFDI4DS)\footnote{\url{https://www.nfdi4datascience.de}} as part of the non-profit association National Research Data Infrastructure (NFDI e.\,V.).
 The consortium is funded by the Federal Republic of Germany and its states through the German Research Foundation (DFG) project NFDI4DS (no.~460234259).
-Further support was provided from the European Union’s Horizon Europe research and innovation programme under grant agreement No. 101189745 (HIVEMIND).
+Further support was provided from the European Union’s Horizon Europe research and innovation programme under grant agreement No.~101189745 (HIVEMIND).

 Finally, the authors acknowledge the University of Mannheim and the Deutsches Forschungszentrum für Künstliche Intelligenz GmbH (DFKI) for providing the necessary resources required for training and evaluating the models.